The Big Green: Plot

 The community is thrown into turmoil as Juan and his mother are forced to flee, fearing deportation.
 This situation tests the resolve of the players, especially Kate, who feels betrayed by both her father and Tom.
 However, Anna's leadership and persuasive skills keep the team focused on their goal, reinforcing their commitment to each other and the game.

 As the championship day arrives, the Big Green faces the daunting task of competing without Juan, their star player, whose absence weighs heavily on the team.
 The match begins unfavorably for Elma, with the Knights taking a 2–0 lead by halftime.
 However, the game takes a dramatic turn when Juan, along with Tom and his mother, makes a surprising return.
 Tom announces he has secured a lawyer and sponsorship for Juan's mother, ensuring they can remain in the country legally.
 Buoyed by Juan's return and Tom's efforts, the team mounts a comeback, with Juan setting up a goal and scoring the equalizing goal himself, forcing the game into a penalty shootout.

 In the shootout, each kick increases the pressure until Larry Musgrove (Renna), the Big Green's goalie, faces the ultimate test.
 Larry, who has been plagued by visions of opposing players as monsters, taps into his imagination to overcome his fears, successfully blocking a critical shot by imagining himself as a monster.
 This pivotal moment sets the stage for Newt Shaw (Hall), the youngest member of the Big Green, to take the final kick.
 Newt subsequently scores the winning goal, clinching the championship for the Big Green.

-As part of a bet, Huffer, the Knights' coach and antagonist, begrudgingly honors his promise to kiss the Big Green's goat mascot, Ernie.
+As part of a bet, Huffer begrudgingly honors his promise to kiss the Big Green's goat mascot, Ernie.
 The film closes with the unveiling of a new billboard in Elma that celebrates the Big Green's dual achievements on the soccer field and in academic improvement.